 The intangible or non-economic part of this analysis looks at purely subjective factors, and there is no set formula to arrive at a particular number.
 Rather, the jurors are asked to examine the quality of the deceased’s life, his/her interests, family relationships, and anything else that would reveal the type of person the deceased was and how he/she would value or rate his/her life.
 However, it is common for jurors to use life expectancy tables as a point of reference for assisting in this valuation

 The second part of valuing a wrongful death case is the estate claim that looks to collect medical costs, funeral expenses, and pain and suffering the deceased may have experienced between the time of the injury and his/her demise.
 This component is not always a significant part of a wrongful death action, but if pain and suffering were substantial, this claim takes on a larger role.
 Proving pain and suffering is not easy because of the unique nature of each accident and accident victim, but evidence from doctors and witnesses to the accident that can outline the extent of injuries and the likely scope of anguish, are commonly used to establish the need for this type of recovery.

 Coping with the unexpected and tragic death of a family member will always be difficult, but if the death was due to the negligence of another person or entity, you need to hold him/her accountable for what happened.
-The attorneys at Christopher Simon Attorney at Law understand the suffering you are going through, and want to help you get the compensation your family needs and deserves.
+Our Atlanta wrongful death lawyers understand the suffering you are going through, and want to help you get the compensation your family needs and deserves.
 Contact the Atlanta office today for a free initial consultation.